By Ben

 things to do in Tashkent

-Our culinary journey through Tashkent revealed a vibrant fusion of traditional and modern flavours, emblematic of the city's diverse cultural influences.
+Our culinary journey through Tashkent revealed a fusion of traditional and modern flavours, emblematic of the city's diverse cultural influences.

 What hasn't been noted, though, is the 1966 earthquake that brought significant change to Tashkent's landscape, setting it apart from Uzbekistan's other ancient cities like Samarkand, Bukhara, and Khiva.